gitdeath/jellyfin-rffmpeg-swarm/README.md

 ### Recording Path

 The default recording path is automatically set to `/livetv`.
 You **must** configure the `livetv` volume in `docker-compose.yml` to point to a persistent storage location for your DVR recordings.
+On your NAS, ensure the exported directory has write permissions for the `users` group (GID 100) to allow the server to save recordings and post-processing files.

 ### Automated Commercial Processing